-Article 20## Requirements placed on interim examination content
+Article 22## Requirements placed on interim examination content

-- 1. Interim examination questions and assignments may not exceed the scope of the interim examination content announced in accordance with Article 3 of the Regulations from the Examination Board ESL 2019. - 2.
+- 1. Interim examination questions and assignments may not exceed the scope of the interim examination content announced in accordance with article 3 of the Regulations of the Examination Board ESL 2019. - 2.
 The questions and assignments referred to in the previous paragraph should address more than half of the interim examination content.
 If necessary, an indication will be made of how detailed the students' responses have to be. - 3.
 The course description describes the acquirements the student must meet in order to pass the examination and the criteria on which the student is assessed. - 4.
 If an interim examination comprises a combination of open and multiple choice questions, the multiple choice section may account for no more than 60% of the mark unless otherwise decided by the Dean. - 5.
 Questions and assignments based on interim examination content offered solely via lectures may account for no more than 25% of the interim examination. - 6.
-The assignment form will state how many points can be earned for each question or part of a question, and how many points qualify as a satisfactory result. - 7.
+The exam papers list the number of points to be earned per question or sub-question and the number of points required to earn a satisfactory mark. - 7.
 The duration of the interim examination is designed to give the student a reasonable opportunity to respond to the questions and complete the assignments. - 8.
+The interim examination is in Dutch and should be answered in Dutch, unless, pursuant to article 3, paragraph 3 of this regulation, the Dean authorizes the examiner to set the interim examination in a different language or to have the interim examination answered in a different language.
+Moreover, the examiner and the student agree that the interim examination can be set and/or answered in a language other than Dutch.
+This paragraph does not apply to the International and European Law programme. - 9.
 The examiner provides sample exam questions with an answer indication to all students no later than one week before the exam.

-Article 21# Type of interim examinations
+Article 23# Type of interim examinations

-- 1. The interim examination of each unit of the Bachelor's or Master's cumulative assessment or a combination of mid-term examination may be administered in: - Writing (on paper and/or digital), for example open questions, multiple choice questions or an assignment; - verbally; - a combination of both. - 2.
+- 1. The interim examination of each unit of the Bachelor's or LL.M. cumulative assessment or a combination of mid-term examination may be administered in: - Writing (on paper and/or digital), for example open questions, multiple choice questions or an assignment; - verbally; - a combination of both. - 2.
 If a combination of examination types is used, the examiner may decide that each element of the examination has to be completed satisfactorily. - 3.
 Upon request, the Examination Board can allow a test to be taken in a different manner from the determined in the first paragraph.

-Article 22# Studying with a disability
+Article 24# Studying with a disability